nusmodifications/telenus/README.md

 # TeleNUS

 Just another community-maintained platform for managing NUS-related Telegram groups.
+This project was originally created by Eugene Lim (@eugenood) and he has gracefully allowed NUSModifications to house this project so that we can build tighter integration of TeleNUS with NUSMods, while at the same time encouraging more community contributions.

 ## Overview